elkanuco/showcase/change-aware integration/docs/redis.md

 Redis supports high availability with Redis Sentinel for automatic failover and monitoring.
 Redis Cluster allows data sharding across multiple nodes, scaling horizontally while maintaining performance and fault tolerance.

 ### 5. Pub/Sub Messaging
-Redis provides a publish/subscribe messaging paradigm that enables real-time messaging, useful for live chat, notifications, and event broadcasting [web:11].
+Redis provides a publish/subscribe messaging paradigm that enables real-time messaging, useful for live chat, notifications, and event broadcasting.

 ### 6. Lightweight and Simple to Use
 Redis has a straightforward protocol with many client libraries available across programming languages, making it easy to integrate into applications.